Escaped prisoners sought refuge at distant homeless center. They picked the wrong place.

 When officers arrived after about five minutes, the men surrendered without incident, according to Rice.

-"They didn't have much of a reaction at all, stone-faced," she recalled.
-"It was like, 'OK this is how this is going to go down.'
-They didn't resist."
+"It does take a lot of courage to recognize that somebody there could be dangerous" and call police, O'Shea said.
+"That's what we want every citizen to do.
+I'm not saying every citizen would do that, but we applaud her and her staff."

-Friday's capture brought back sad memories, Rice said, of her mother's 2003 slaying in Los Angeles when they were both homeless and living on Skid Row.
+Friday's capture brought back sad memories for Rice of her mother's 2003 slaying in Los Angeles when they were both homeless and living on Skid Row, she said.

 "See, my mom was homeless and she was kidnapped, raped and murdered years ago," Rice wrote on Facebook.
 "So, these guys faces stuck in my memory after seeing their photos and reading about their charges."